Current changes to the application process for winter semester 2021/22 due to the corona pandemic

 The deadlines for some degree courses are different.
 You can find more information on the specific degree course page.
 Please note that the application deadlines are the final deadlines.
 Applications received after these closing dates will not be considered.

 What should I do if I haven't received my Bachelor's degree and want to apply for a Master's degree course?

 There has been no change to the existing process.
-If you completed or are currently completing your Bachelor's degree in Germany, you are permitted to provide proof of your Bachelor's degree up until the end of the first semester of your Master's studies.
+If you completed or are currently completing your Bachelor's degree in Germany, you are permitted to provide proof of your degree up until the end of the first semester of your Master's studies.
 If your Bachelor's degree is from outside of Germany, you need to provide proof of your degree with your application so that uni assist can generate the preliminary review documentation (VPD).

 Applicants who are residents of Mainland China or Iran and who were unable to complete particular English language tests by the application deadline due to the coronavirus situation, either online or where they are located, are required to submit proof of completion by 1 September 2021.
-However, the application must include proof of the level attained up until that point.
+However, the application must include proof of the level attained up until the application deadline.

 Please note that various providers of English language testing are now offering online tests.
 For winter semester 2021/22 we will accept the TOEFL iBT Special Home Edition and the IELTS Indicator Test.